 As well as performing, Hayley has also stage managed three productions and designed the lighting, visuals, and sound for many other school and charity productions.
 After a year hiatus to focus on studying Cognitive Neuroscience at UniSA, Hayley is eager to return to the stage at Broadway Sessions.

-Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the performance troupe with Adelaide Theatre Academy.
-Jaxon has recently been involved in Adelaide Theatre Academy's 2019 Adelaide Fringe Festival production of Oliver playing the lead role of Fagin.
+Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy.
+Jaxon has recently been involved in Adelaide Theatre Academy's 2019 October production of 13:The Musical playing the lead role of Evan Goldman and was also involved in the Adelaide Fringe Festival production of Oliver playing the lead role of Fagin.
 Jaxon found his love of music when he was 4 years old when he began lessons with Theatre Bugs, after a small break he joined Deborah Kaye Dance Studio's where he took part in theatre, hip hop and singing classes.
 This sparked his love for musical theatre which led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
 His love for theatre and singing grew and he became a singing student with Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.

 John is a performer from Perth who has moved to Adelaide to study at the new Bachelor of Musical Theatre at the Elder Conservatorium.
 Previously he completed a Bachelor of Classical Voice at the University of Western Australia, a Certificate in Musical Theatre at WAAPA, and was accepted to the prestigious Stella Adler Studio in NYC for their Musical Theatre Intensive.